coursera/courier/android/README.md

 Alternatively, we could simply provide a "validate" method that just checks that all required fields are present...

-### Add custom type support
+### Improve custom type support
 This could be done by taking the .pdsc "coercerClass" as a adapter or adapter factory (developer could choose) and using it to set a `@JsonAdapter` wherever the type is used.
 (see: https://sites.google.com/site/gson/gson-type-adapters-for-common-classes-1)

 - Custom type support is partially available.
-Record fields of custom types work properly.
+Custom types on record fields are supported.
 - Custom types in arrays and maps currently to NOT work properly. (although the type adapter could be added to the GSONBuilder to work around this for the time being)